Workiz

 Considerations About Workiz

-• Time Pressure: A fast-paced, change-heavy environment is repeatedly referenced, which can translate into sprint-like periods and urgency around launches or targets.
-This can make workload intensity feel higher even if boundaries exist.
+• Time Pressure: A fast-paced, change-heavy environment emphasizes moving quickly and constant iteration.
+This can translate into sprints, shifting priorities, and peak periods around launches or targets.

 NEW